insoPL/WuxiaDownloader/README.md

 ## Creating single executable file

-Executable files can be created using pyinstaller

-### Widnows
-There is pyinstaller's .spec file in main cataloge configured to export program to single exe file.
+Executable files can be created using pyinstaller There is pyinstaller's .spec file in main catalogue ("WuxiaDownloader.spec") configured to export program to single executable file.
-You just need to update path inside pathex
+It was tested on:
+* MacOS
+* Windows 10
+* Ubuntu 16.04

 ## License